Sarah Vowell: Voice and acting work

 Vowell provided the voice of Violet Parr, a shy teenager, in the 2004 Pixar animated film The Incredibles, and returned to her role for the film's sequel, Incredibles 2, in 2018.
-Vowell also voiced the character in various related video games, and for Disney on Ice presentations in the years following the film's release.
-The makers of The Incredibles discovered Vowell in an episode of This American Life, "Guns", in which she and her father fire a homemade cannon.
+She voiced the character in related video games, and for Disney on Ice presentations.
+Director Brad Bird heard Vowell on This American Life, "Guns", (in which she and her father fire a homemade cannon) and determined that Vowell's voice fit the character.
 Pixar made a test animation for Violet using audio from that sequence, which was included on the DVD of The Incredibles.
-Vowell also wrote and was featured in a documentary included on the same DVD, entitled "Vowellett—An Essay by Sarah Vowell", in which she reflects on the difference between being an author of history books on assassinated presidents and voicing the superhero Violet, and on what the role meant to her nephew.
+Vowell wrote and was featured in a documentary included on the same DVD, entitled "Vowellett – An Essay by Sarah Vowell", in which she reflects on the difference between being an author of history books on assassinated presidents and voicing the superhero Violet, and on what the role meant to her nephew.

-Vowell was featured prominently in the 2002 documentary about the alternative rock band, They Might Be Giants, entitled Gigantic: A Tale of Two Johns, and she appeared with band members John Linnell and John Flansburgh in the DVD commentary for the movie.
-She also provided commentary for the April 2006 episode, "Murder at the Fair: The Assassination of President McKinley," one of ten in the History Channel miniseries, 10 Days That Unexpectedly Changed America.
+Vowell featured prominently in the 2002 documentary about the alternative rock band They Might Be Giants, entitled Gigantic: A Tale of Two Johns, and she appeared with band members John Linnell and John Flansburgh in the DVD commentary for the movie.
+She provided commentary for the April 2006 episode "Murder at the Fair: The Assassination of President McKinley," one of ten in the History Channel miniseries 10 Days That Unexpectedly Changed America.

 In September 2006, Vowell appeared as a minor character in the ABC drama Six Degrees.
 She appeared in an episode of HBO's Bored to Death, as an interviewer in a bar, and in 2010, appeared briefly in the film Please Give, as a shopper.
-Vowell also appeared on The Daily Show as a Senior Historical Context Correspondent.
+Vowell appeared on The Daily Show as a Senior Historical Context Correspondent.

 Personal life

-Vowell claims to have a small amount of Cherokee ancestry (about 1/8 on her mother's side and 1/16 on her father's side).
-She is not a member of any tribe or nation.
+Vowell writes that she has a small amount of Cherokee Nation ancestry (about 1/8 on her mother's side and 1/16 on her father's side).
+She is not a citizen of the Cherokee Nation or any other tribe.
 She retraced the path of the forced removal of the Cherokee from the southeastern United States to Oklahoma, known as the Trail of Tears, with her twin sister Amy.
 In 1998, This American Life chronicled her story, devoting the entire hour to her work.

+Vowell spent many vacations with her sister and nephew visiting historical sites.
+As a child she attended church three times a week and seldom travelled.
+Vowell does not drive and is an avid public transit user.

+She has described herself as a "culturally Christian atheist".

-Vowell is on the advisory board of 826NYC, a nonprofit tutoring and writing center for students aged 6–18 in Brooklyn.
+Vowell lives in Manhattan, New York.
+She is on the advisory board of 826NYC, a nonprofit tutoring and writing center for students aged 6–18 in Brooklyn.

-Vowell is an atheist, though she describes herself as "culturally Christian."
-In an interview with The A.V.
-Club, when asked if she believed in a god, she stated, "Absolutely not."